- 1 Best Inversion Table 2018 – Our Top Picks!

-Best Inversion Tables 2017 – Our Top Picks!
+Best Inversion Table 2018 – Our Top Picks!

-Here are the best inversion tables reviewed by Fitensity’s experts team.
+Here are the best inversion tables reviewed by Fitensity’s expert team.
 Let’s take a look at individual inversion table model.

 This is a well-made, sturdy table at a very reasonable price.
 The Gravity 4000 was one of the first inversion tables we tested and it has set the bar high.
 We can’t see anyone that would be left wanting for more if all you’re looking for is an Inversion table; this is a very good one indeed.